Mark Gubicza: Anaheim Angels

 On October 28, 1996, the Royals traded Gubicza and prospect Mike Bovee to the Anaheim Angels in exchange for designated hitter Chili Davis, the same player who had been brought up in trade talks involving Gubicza in 1985 and 1986.
 The Angels made the trade to open the designated hitter spot for one of the team's four outfielders — Tim Salmon, Garret Anderson, Jim Edmonds, and Darin Erstad.
 Gubicza was brought on to an Angels pitching staff that had combined for a 5.29 ERA in the previous season, the second-worst in the league.

-Gubicza only pitched 4 2/3 innings across two starts that for the Angels, and he gave up 13 earned runs for an ERA of 25.07.
+Gubicza only pitched 4 2/3 innings across two starts that season for the Angels, and he gave up 13 earned runs for an ERA of 25.07.
 In his first start since breaking his leg nine months earlier, he gave up only a solo home run through the first three innings against the Cleveland Indians, but he gave up seven runs in the fourth inning as the Indians batted around.
 On April 11, again pitching against the Indians, Gubicza gave up six runs in the second inning.
 Following his second start, Gubicza was sent back to Anaheim to receive an MRI on his shoulder.
 The results were normal but he received a cortisone injection and went on the disabled list.
 It was later revealed that Gubicza needed arthroscopic surgery for the second time in his career and he missed the remainder of the 1997 season as a result.
 He was not activated from the disabled list until October.

 Following the 1997 season, the Angels re-signed Gubicza to a minor league contract but released him shortly thereafter.
 He signed a minor-league deal with the Los Angeles Dodgers in January 1998 but announced his retirement the following month, citing his injuries.